 4.)
 No sugar for one week.
 Give this a try and see how you feel.
 I know you will sleep, think and perform better.
 This is not hard to do if you put your mind to it.
 You can even find some healthy food for long rides like a banana or homemade energy bars.
+Win in the Kitchen!

 5.)
 You don’t need electrolytes or food for rides less than an hour.
-One could argue this could vary based on the intensity of the exercise and if you are working out in extremely hot temperatures.
+One could argue this may vary based on the intensity of the exercise and if you are working out in extremely hot temperatures.
 However, I believe the energy you have stored in your body should be enough to get you through any one-hour workout.
 Don’t forget to drink water though!

 8.)
 Keep running.
 This is a tip from previous months, but it still needs to be done in May.
 However, this month I might suggest finding a short steep hill that allows for some intensity.
 After a nice warm up run do a couple sprints up the hill at 60-70% effort, then do 10 repeats at full gas.
 Think about quick foot speed.
 Don’t make super long lunging strides.
 Remember, running is not that important in cyclocross races until it is.
 Check out our previous post about running if you’ve got some time to kill.

 9.)
 Can you bunny hop?
 If you don’t know how to bunny hop your bike yet, you should learn.
 Check out our video on “How To Bunny Hop?”
 Everyone can learn how to bunny hop.
 It just takes some guidance and lots of practice.

 10.)
 Time to pin on a number.
 Uh, nope.
 Not yet.
 Since there is no racing to be had at the moment, we strongly suggest you hop on to Zwift or go out and test your fitness on some Strava segments.
 It’s a good idea to get your legs, lungs and mind into race mode a few times per month.